belohoub/UBcards/README.md

 ## Migrating from the Card Wallet App

+UBcards allows you to import your cards from the Card Wallet application if you come from Xenial to Focal using a simple shell script.

 The migration is allowed by the shell script, not by the UI.
-This is because the application isolation complicates the user-friendly implementation and yes, I'm lazy, and I think this one-time step is OK for most users :-)
+This is because the application isolation complicates the user-friendly implementation and yes, I'm lazy, and I hope this one-time step is OK for most users :-)

-UBcards allows you to import your cards from the Card Wallet application if you come from Xenial to Focal using a simple shell script.

 To import cards from the Card Wallet app, execute the following script on your Ubuntu-Touch device:
 ```